From Arnold and Maria to your newly divorced neighbor down the street, why does it seem

 not supposed to give legal advice, but can dispense legal information), a graduate degree in law,

-At Weinberger Law Group, we provide private divorce mediators as well as divorce attorneys
+At Weinberger Divorce & Family Law Group, we provide private divorce mediators as well as divorce attorneys

 who are experienced in all aspects of the divorce process.
 For your personal consultation on